Phate6660/nixinfo/README.md

 - Package counts (managers supported are apk, apt, dnf, dpkg, eopkg, pacman, pip, portage, rpm, and xbps)
 - Terminal being used (unless tmux is used, in which case N/A will be outputted because reasons)
 - Uptime of device

+## TODO

+- Obtain used memory in addition to total memory